javalin/website/pages/docs/docs.md

 ### Endpoint handlers
 Endpoint handlers are the main handler type, and defines your API.
-You can add a GET handler to server data to a client, or a POST handler to receive some data.
+You can add a GET handler to serve data to a client, or a POST handler to receive some data.
 Common methods are supported directly on the `Javalin` class (<small>GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS</small>), uncommon operations (<small>TRACE, CONNECT</small>) are supported via `Javalin#addHandler`.